How to Make Homemade Light Brown Sugar

-If you're looking for more homemade ingredient recipes, check out some of my other favorites like Homemade Dark Brown Sugar, How to Make Cake Flour, or Homemade Buttermilk.
+If you're looking for more homemade ingredient recipes, check out some of my other favorites like Homemade Organic Cake Flour, Homemade Blueberry Syrup, How to Make Vanilla Sea Salt, Homemade Pumpkin Pie Spice Mix, or Organic Buttermilk Recipe.

 What is light brown sugar?

-Light brown sugar is just cane sugar with a little bit of blackstrap molasses added to it and mixed together.
-Light brown sugar is a mix of cane sugar and blackstrap molasses.
-This creates a light brown caramel colored sugar that is sweeter in taste than regular cane sugar.
-It also provides a somewhat caramel flavor, lending well to baked goods like cookies.
+Homemade light brown sugar is just cane sugar with a little bit of blackstrap molasses added to it and mixed together.
+This creates a light caramel colored sugar that is sweeter in taste than regular cane sugar.
+It also provides a somewhat caramel flavor, lending well to baked goods like cookies, brownies, and cakes.

 Ingredients